Yandex Cloud

 Yandex StoreDoc is available to all registered Yandex Cloud users.

-To create a database cluster in Yandex StoreDoc, you need to define its settings:
+Before creating a database cluster in Yandex StoreDoc, you need to decide on its configuration:

 • Disk type and size (reserved in full when creating a cluster).